-- 3.25 The graph above shows the about the total renewable consumption across the region, it can be seen over the last 4 years there has been a sharper rise due to public awareness. - 3.26 The table below shows the number of renewable applications decided from the years 2002 2015 in each of the four parliamentary constituencies within Belfast. - 3.27 The statistics published on the DI website, do not break down each to define what each type of renewable energy source was decided and approved, however, it would be expected that a large majority would be for solar panel installations.
+3.25 The graph above shows the total renewable consumption across the region, it can be seen that from the period between 2012 and 2015 there has been a sharper rise due to public awareness.

+- 3.26 The graph below shows the number of renewable applications decided from the years 2002-2015 in each of the four parliamentary constituencies within Belfast. - 3.27 The statistics published on the DI website, do not break down to define what each type of renewable energy source was decided and approved, however, it would be expected that a large majority would be for solar panel installations.
 Overall, the number for the city is low in comparison to other parliamentary constituencies across the region.